jsdelivr/globalping-cli/README.md

 > [!TIP]
 > Use `globalping http jsdelivr.com --full --method head` to omit the response body.

+#### Set a test timeout

+Use `--timeout` to set how long each probe may spend running a test.
+The value must be between 5 and 30 seconds.

+The CLI waits up to 10 seconds beyond the timeout reported by the API to allow for communication and measurement finalization.
+If the API does not report a timeout, the CLI waits up to 45 seconds.

 #### View your measurement history